Shantanu-settlepaisa/Shantanu-settlepaisa/README.md

-# My First App FirstName
-Attempting to create my first app
+# Shantanu's Repository

+This is a test repository for Shantanu-settlepaisa.

-## Development Environment
+## Projects
-- IDE: Cursor with AI assistance
-- Version Control: Git + GitHub
-- Language: Python 3.8+
+- Payment Gateway Systems
+- FinTech Solutions
+- Operations Dashboard

+---
+*Generated for testing GitHub connection*